MinatoNami/django-assignment/README.md

 5. Queried points from database
 6. Deleted table
 7. Setup Amazon RDS and configured database for public access (for ease of access, normal way is to connect via a VPC)
+8. Created an Inbound rule on EC2 Secuirity Group for local access.
-8. Tested connection and performed the tasks listed in Step 1-6
+9. Tested connection and performed the tasks listed in Step 1-6

 ## Part 2